 Indicator Summary YTD Actual YTD Target On Track?
-Number of applications processed 2,869 5,000 Because of delays in the implementation of NEOGOV personnel software, the department does not anticipate that it will be able to meet this target in 2012.
-Number of new employees hired through Civil Service for public employment 438 MS MS Number of public employees serviced through Civil Services' internal services 5,670 MS MS Annual turnover rate of the total workforce 6.5% MS MS
+Number of applications processed 2,869 5,000 • Because of delays in the implementation of NEOGOV personanticipate that it will be able to meet this target in 2012. cause of delays in the implementation of NEOGOV personnel software, the department doe icipate that it will be able to meet this target in 2012.
+Number of new employees hired through Civil Service for public employment 1 438 I MS I Number of public employees serviced through Civil Services' internal services 5,670 MS MS Annual turnover rate of the total workforce 6.5% MS MS